-Astrological Mantras
+Planetary Mantras

-The use of mantras is a significant part of Vedic astrology.
-Each planet mantra is said to work in the subtle or unseen realms that influence our lives in every area.
+The use of planetary mantras is a significant part of Vedic astrology.
+Each mantra is said to work in the subtle or unseen realms that influence our lives in every area.
 Astrology mantras mitigate challenging aspects and amplify positive astrological configurations.

-When to Use Astrology Mantras
+When to Use Planetary Mantras

 Share this page with a friend!

-How Astrology Mantras Work
+How Planetary Mantras Work

 What I love the most about using mantras in association with astrology is that they are purported to function like adaptogens.
 Adaptogens are herbs and plants that bring bodily functions into the normal range in either direction.

-Mantras as Adaptogens
+Planetary Mantras as Adaptogens

 If a system is overactive, they calm the system down.
 If a system or organ is underactive, they act as a stimulant.
 Since Vedic astrological mantras act like adaptogens, you don’t have to know whether particular planets are placed well in your chart to use them.